sethblack/black-seo-analyzer/INSTALL.md

 black-seo-analyzer --version
 ```

-5. Create a license.txt file in the same directory as the binary (`/usr/local/bin/` in this example) or your working directory with your license key:
+6. Create a license.txt file in the same directory with your license key:

 ```bash
 echo "YOUR_LICENSE_KEY" > license.txt